Back to Top

 How to Segment Your Email List for Better Results

-Sending the right message to the right person can make a huge difference in open and click rates.
-Here's how to segment your list effectively:
+Sending the right message to the right person makes a real difference in open and click rates.

-• Maintenance clients: Send reminders for lawn mowing schedules, fertilization, and weed control.
+• Maintenance customers: Send reminders for lawn mowing schedules, fertilization, and weed control.

-• Design and build clients: Share design trends, patio ideas, or upgrade opportunities.
+• Design and build customers: Share design trends, patio ideas, or upgrade opportunities.

 • New leads: Send a welcome series with an introduction, testimonials, and a first-time offer.

-• Past clients: Remind them of seasonal services or invite them to book again.
+• Past customers: Remind them of seasonal services or invite them to book again.

 • Dormant contacts: Use re-engagement emails with subject lines like "We miss your yard!"

-Promote neighborhood-exclusive deals, local events, or showcase work done nearby.
+• Promote neighborhood-exclusive deals or showcase work done nearby.

-• If someone clicked a blog on outdoor kitchens, send follow-ups about hardscaping.
+• If a customer clicked a blog on outdoor kitchens, send follow-ups about hardscaping.

 11. Invest in Traditional Media

-Investing in traditional media helps landscaping businesses establish local visibility, build trust, and reach potential customers effectively.
-Even with the rise of digital marketing, traditional methods remain essential for landscapers, given the highly local and visual nature of their work.
+Even with the rise of digital marketing, traditional methods remain valuable for landscapers, given the highly local and visual nature of the work.

-• Local visibility: Vehicle wraps and yard signs showcase your work directly in the neighborhoods you serve, reinforcing your local presence.
+• Local visibility: Vehicle wraps and yard signs showcase your work directly in the neighborhoods you serve.

-• Tangible reminders: Direct mail postcards highlighting seasonal services or promotions provide a physical reminder that potential customers can easily reference.
+• Tangible reminders: Direct mail postcards highlighting seasonal services give potential customers something physical they can reference.

 • Brand credibility: Community newspaper ads and local magazines help establish your business as a trusted local resource.

-• Direct mail integrated with digital tracking: Send direct mail flyers or postcards advertising seasonal lawn care or landscaping specials, including QR codes that direct recipients to a personalized landing page.
-Use tracking links or unique phone numbers to measure campaign effectiveness.
+• Direct mail with digital tracking: Send postcards advertising seasonal specials, including QR codes that direct recipients to a personalized landing page.
+Use tracking links or unique phone numbers to measure results.

-• Use yard signs and vehicle wraps alongside retargeting ads: When potential customers notice your branded vehicle or yard signs in their neighborhood, reinforce brand recall by using geo-targeted retargeting ads on Google and Facebook.
+• Yard signs and vehicle wraps alongside retargeting ads: When potential customers notice your branded vehicle or yard signs, reinforce brand recall with geo-targeted retargeting ads on Google and Facebook.

-• Combine print ads with social media: Use consistent messaging and visuals in local magazines and social media posts.
-Encourage readers to follow your social media accounts for gardening tips, seasonal landscaping ideas, or special promotions.
+• Print ads with social media: Use consistent messaging and visuals in local magazines and social media posts.
+Encourage readers to follow your accounts for gardening tips and seasonal promotions.

-• Sponsor local events to encourage online engagement: Participate in or sponsor community gardening shows, farmers' markets, or local fairs.
-Promote these activities on social media and use branded hashtags to encourage attendees to engage with your business online.
+• Sponsor local events: Participate in or sponsor community gardening shows, farmers' markets, or local fairs.
+Promote these activities on social media and use branded hashtags to encourage engagement.

-• Incentivize online reviews after offline experiences: If customers find you through traditional media channels, provide incentives such as discounts on future services in exchange for Google or Facebook reviews.
-This builds trust and further amplifies your online presence.
+• Incentivize online reviews after offline experiences: If customers find you through traditional media, provide incentives like discounts on future services in exchange for a Google or Facebook review.

 Combining traditional and digital marketing creates multiple points of engagement, increasing brand familiarity and trust among your local audience.
-For instance, a homeowner might first notice your vehicle wrap or yard sign, then later see your digital ads or social media posts.
+A homeowner might first notice your vehicle wrap or yard sign, then later see your digital ads or social media posts.
 By the time they need landscaping services, your business will be top-of-mind, familiar, and trusted.

-Successful landscaping advertising is about balancing traditional marketing strategies with modern digital techniques.
-By optimizing your online presence, creating engaging content, and building strong local relationships, you can grow your client base and stand out in a crowded market.
-At Scorpion, we can help you do all of that with RevenueMAX.
+Successful landscaping and lawn care advertising is about balancing traditional marketing strategies with modern digital techniques.
+By optimizing your online presence, creating engaging content, and building strong local relationships, you can grow your customer base and stand out in a crowded market.

-Scorpion’s RevenueMAX is a complete collection of AI-powered digital marketing solutions designed to maximize revenue for your landscaping business.
-It organizes products into three key areas: conversion, lead generation, and revenue intelligence, optimizing the entire customer journey.
-RevenueMAX shifts the focus from traditional metrics like leads and traffic to more revenue-driven outcomes such as jobs, total revenue, and ROI, helping businesses achieve measurable growth.
-Scorpion clients using RevenueMAX typically experience a 12x ROI.
+Scorpion's RevenueMAX is a complete collection of digital marketing solutions built specifically for home services businesses like yours.
+It brings together conversion tools, lead generation, and revenue intelligence to optimize the entire customer journey, shifting the focus from leads and traffic to what really matters: jobs booked, total revenue, and ROI.
+Scorpion clients using RevenueMAX typically see a 12x ROI.

-If you’re ready to power up your advertising but don’t know where to start, or you're looking to maximize your entire marketing strategy, Scorpion comes with over twenty years of experience helping landscaping businesses like yours excel in advertising and meet their growth goals.
-Reach out to us today to learn more.
+If you're ready to get the most out of your advertising strategy, Scorpion brings more than 20 years of experience helping landscaping businesses reach their goals.
+Reach out today to learn more.